RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/edit-clusters.md

 ---
-Title: Add participating cluster to an existing Active-Active database
+Title: Edit participating clusters for Active-Active database
-linkTitle: Add participating cluster
+linkTitle: Edit participating clusters
-description: Steps to add a participating cluster to an existing Active-Active database with Redis Enterprise for Kubernetes.
+description: Steps to add or remove a participating cluster to an existing Active-Active database with Redis Enterprise for Kubernetes.
 weight: 40
 alwaysopen: false
 categories: ["Platforms"]